M. Mathiventhan

 M. Mathiventhan is an Indian politician and doctor from Rasipuram, Tamilnadu.
 He is a member of DMK party, who was elected as the Member of the Legislative Assembly for Rasipuram constituency in 2021.
 He is the current Minister for Forests of the state.

 Family

-Manthiventhan's father is Mayavan.
+Mathiventhan's father is Mayavan.
 He is married to Sivaranjini Mathiventhan.
 The couple have a daughter.
 They live in Rasipuram.

 Occupation

 Mathiventhan has held MBBS and MD degrees in allopathic medicine.
+He is an Alumnus of Annamalai University.
 He is working at own dispensary clinic in Rasipuram Town.

 Politics

 He defeated former Minister V.Saroja in the Rasipuram assembly constituency of Namakkal district in the 2021 Tamil Nadu assembly elections and was elected as a member of the assembly for DMK party.
-He subsequently became the Minister of Tourism Development on May 7, 2021.
+He subsequently became the Minister of Tourism Development on 7 May 2021.